Siddharth-dataground/IDC_21days-SQLChallenge/mini project challenge/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------
 ## Database creation and table Loading
-Create a database and tables by running the attached code in your MySQL Workbench.[Link]() Once the above step is complete, load the above data using the **Table Import Wizard**.
+Create a database and tables by running the attached code in your MySQL Workbench.[Link](./Mini%20Project_table%20creation.sql)</br>
+Once the above step is complete, load the above data using the **Table Import Wizard**.

 But order_details.csv may not load because it's a large file.
 Load it using the syntax below: